Quadrilateral Security Dialogue: Regular summit meetings

 The 2024 meeting was originally set to be hosted by Indian Prime Minister Narendra Modi and was scheduled to be held in January immediately following Republic Day in India.
 The meeting was then postponed to September in that year and was hosted by US president Joe Biden in Delaware, United States.
 During a visit by Eric Garcetti, the idea of a QUAD satellite, to be built in co-operation between the US and India was mooted.
 The summit held on 21 September 2024 committed the nations to the Quad Cancer Moonshot Initiative, and to the elimination of cervical cancer.

 The joint statement of the Quad foreign ministers' meeting on 21 January 2025 affirmed strengthening a free and open Indo-Pacific, and its opposition to "any unilateral actions that seek to change the status quo by force or coercion".
 The statement did not mention the Quad's commitment to denuclearization of the Korean Peninsula, signalling the US government's shift to recognize North Korea as nuclear state.

+2026 New Delhi Foreign Ministers' Meeting

+On 26 May 2026, the Quad Foreign Ministers met in New Delhi.
+They announced the Quad Critical Minerals Framework to strengthen supply chains, launched the Indo-Pacific Maritime Surveillance Collaboration (IPMSC) to enhance maritime domain awareness, and advanced the Ports of the Future Partnership by committing to work with Fiji on port infrastructure.

+The ministers opposed any measures inconsistent with UNCLOS, including the imposition of tolls in the Strait of Hormuz and the Red Sea.